 Depression Treatment, Therapy, & Counseling

-Many people feel sad, lonely, irritable, and have low mood but this passes within a couple days.
+Many people feel sad, lonely, irritable, and have low moods but this passes within a couple days.
 With clinical depression, these symptoms last longer and interfere with daily life.
 You may find that you cannot focus and concentrate like you once did before, or that you do not get as much pleasure or joy out of activities you once enjoyed.
 Some people who have clinical depression are unaware of what treatments are available while others never seek treatment.
-However, the large majority of individuals who do seek treatment for clinical depression see an improvement in their lives and a reduction of symptoms.
-In addition, depression does not discriminate, as children, adolescents and adults can experience clinical depression.
+However, a large majority of individuals who do seek treatment for clinical depression see an improvement in their lives and a reduction of symptoms.
+In addition, depression does not discriminate as children, adolescents, and adults can experience clinical depression.

 There are several forms of clinical depression; they include: Major Depressive Disorder, Persistent Depressive Disorder (Dysthymia), Disruptive Mood Dysregulation Disorder (DMDD), and Premenstrual Dysphoric Disorder.
 Also, at times certain substances, medications, and medical conditions can mimic the symptoms of depression; however, they often fall under the category of a different diagnosis.